wilsonng27/trading_backtests/README.md

   R Distribution

+  ## Repository Layout

+  trading_backtests/
+  ├── backtest_template/
+  └── strategy_template_long_only_orb/

   ## Notes

-  - This public repo includes only backtest_template/ and strategy_template_long_only_orb/.

-  - Private strategies, local datasets, caches, and most generated artifacts are intentionally excluded.
+  - This repo is the public subset of a larger private research workspace.
+  - The engine is reusable across multiple strategy folders.

-  - The example strategy is meant as a template for building new strategies on top of the shared engine.
+  - The included strategy folder is meant as a template, not a claim of production readiness.